 This recipe turned out so good that I already have them planned for our family holiday dinner.
 Since we’ve been talking about my work party, though, I’ll share a little peek at what we had there: local fish topped with an olive/tomato topping, gluten- and dairy-free fettuccine alfredo and a salad of mixed greens and roasted beets, both from the Leake’s garden.
 Soooo yummy!
 We topped it off with some vegan snickerdoodle and magic bars, which I totally need the recipe for.

 Please let me know if you try your hand at gluten-free gnocchi or if you have questions along the way.
+Oh, and here’s one more recipe for you – Paleo Pumpkin Gnocchi!
 Thanks for stopping by! 🙂